 The electrical equipment is protected by a number of fuses housed in a compartment under the dashboard.
 If a fuse has to be replaced, always make sure that it is replaced with a fuse of the correct rating.
-Should any fuse blow repeatedly, it must not be replaced by a fuse with a higher rating.
-Instead, have a workshop check the electrical system.
+If fuses burn out repeatedly, do not replace with a fuse of higher rating but have a workshop check the electrical system.

-On the inside of the cover for the fuse compartment there is place for a number of spare fuses.
+On the inside of the cover of the fuse compartment there is room for a number of spare fuses.